tqmbanados/pypond/README.md

 Library for creating LilyPond code using Python OOP.
 Optimized for small code snippets, than can be procedurally created and rendered on the go.
 Pypond is not optimized to create human-readable files, but rather the final result of said file in the preferred format.

+Among other things, Pypond is used in the interactive piece ["A Taste of Control"](https://github.com/tqmbanados/aTasteProgram)

 ### General Functionality

 Pypond uses python classes to represent different elements of Lilypond code.
 Some of the more important classes: